stacks-network/pybitcoin/README.md

 ## Notice

-Coinkit is still in beta.
-Developers using Coinkit are encouraged to inspect the code for themselves and perform their own tests.
+pybitcoin is still in beta.
+Developers using pybitcoin are encouraged to inspect the code for themselves and perform their own tests.
 We are committed to ensuring that this library behaves exactly as it is supposed to under all conditions, and have plans to ramp up our testing efforts going forward.